Is Vitamix worth it?

 The newer model now contains a separate On/Off switch on the side of its base.
 And Vitamix configured the air flow vents on the base of the 750 Pro Series differently.
 I imagine this helps keep the more powerful 2.2 HP motor as cool as possible.

 After 21-plus years, my Vita-Mix model VM0103 continues to mix, blend, chop, and puree with ease, so I really don’t need a new one.
-A quick visit to the Vitamix website shows a replacement for my machine would be the Vitamix 5200.
+A visit to Amazon shows a replacement for my machine would be the Vitamix 5200.
 My 5000 has performed well for so many years and I do feel loyalty towards it.
 But after trying out the 750 Professional Series, it’s hard to resist this upgraded model.
 And there are any number of relatives who would love to be gifted my old Vita-Mix.

 Do you have a Vitamix story to share?